Divy1211/AoE2DE_UGC_Guide/docs/general/damage_calculation.md

 Q2.
 How does a leitis do damage while ignoring all armour?

 Q3.
-How to give bonus damage or bonud damage resistance to a particular unit?
+How to give bonus damage or bonus damage resistance to a particular unit?

 Before you move on to read the answers, try and think about how these bonus damages might be being achieved.